 One of Soho’s best loved restaurants, Bocca Di Lupo is the home of excellent Italian food.

-Tucked down a narrow side street, pick a stool at the bar for some small plate of pasta or book a restaurant table for a lavish meal.
+Tucked down a narrow side street, pick a stool at the bar for some small plates of pasta or book a restaurant table for a lavish meal.

 For brunch and an Instagrammable backdrop, Dalloway Terrace is a perfect pick.

 The Bloomsbury Hotel’s alfresco restaurant is a foliage filled hideaway just minutes from Tottenham Court Road and perfect for a late breakfast, early dinner and everything in between.

 Brat by Chef Tomos Parry